CypBLA/Latex_AltaCV_Perso/README.md

 What could yet still done :
 * Create a command shortcut to have a similar presentation that the one found in the language section.
-* Find a way to act of the created pdf metadata to integrate title, author, etc.
+* Find a way to act on the created pdf metadata to integrate title, author, etc.
-* Invent new original types of sections to illustrate other curriculum aspects ?
+* Design new original types of sections to illustrate other curriculum aspects ?
 * etc.